 Congress stepped in and placed a moratorium on the ban, but they required that all saccharin-containing foods display a warning label stating that saccharin may be a carcinogen.

-UPDATE: On December 14th, 2010 the Environmental Protection Agency (EPA) officially REMOVED saccharin from their list of hazardous substances.
-That's something we've been saying for the last five years based on the medical research.
+UPDATE: On December 14th, 2010, the Environmental Protection Agency (EPA) officially REMOVED saccharin from their list of hazardous substances.
+That's something we've been saying for the last five years based on medical research.
 The official ruling is below.

 "In December, 2010, EPA amended its regulations under the Resource Conservation and Recovery Act (RCRA) to remove saccharin and its salts from the lists of hazardous constituents and commercial chemical products which are hazardous wastes when discarded or intended to be discarded.